CheeStrawberry/CheeStrawberry/README.md

 Hi!
 My name is Chavi Sharma 🙋🏻‍♀️
 =======
-I'm currently pursuing my Bachelors Degree in Mechatronics Engineering at the University of Waterloo-!!
+I'm currently pursuing my Bachelors Degree in Mechatronics Engineering at the University of Waterloo!!
 <br>

 <!-- about me -->
 - 📍 Waterloo, Ontario
-- 👩🏻‍💻 I’m currently learning CAD softwares
+- 👩🏻‍💻 I’m interested in Web Development at the moment
 - 📧 You can reach out to me at sharmachavi1221@gmail.com
 - 🙋🏻‍♀️ Pronouns: she/her